racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Practical.md

 @metadata order=25
 @metadata tagstring=practical create pyapp

-[introduction]: #/PyLabsApps/Introduction
+[introduction]: #/PylabsApps/Introduction
-[model]: #/PyLabsApps/Modeling
+[model]: #/PylabsApps/Modeling

 #PyApps Practical Information
-In the [introduction][] you have learned the theoretical side of PyLabs Applications, such as the architecture and directory structure.
+In the [introduction][] you have learned the theoretical side of Pylabs Applications, such as the architecture and directory structure.
-In practice you will notice that the PyLabs framework automates many of the steps in creating a PyApp.
+In practice you will notice that the Pylabs framework automates many of the steps in creating a PyApp.

 This section gives you an overview of the practical steps in creating a PyApp.